projecthorus/sondehub-aprs-gateway/README.md

 We block packets with the following in their path:
  - `SONDEGATE` - Radiosonde Gateways
+ - `NOHUB` - Use this if you want to send packets into APRS-IS that you *don't* want imported.

 We block packets from the following source callsigns:
  - Any source callsign containing `WIDE`, which usually indicates a corrupted packet.